BorwickAtVT/puppetenv/README.md

 2. Download http://www.packer.io and add the binaries to your PATH.

-3. Install vagrant. **For CentOS 7 NFS support, you need to be using Vagrant > 1.6.5, which as of Nov 2014 means installing from source!**
+3. Install vagrant. **For CentOS 7 NFS support, you need to be using Vagrant > 1.6.5.**

         # This should get you started:
         git clone https://github.com/mitchellh/vagrant
 		bundle install
 		sudo gem install

+4. Install `vagrant-bindfs`:

+        vagrant plugin install vagrant-bindfs

 5. `make`